JohannesKleine/lokinet/docs/ideal-ux.md

 # How Do I use Lokinet?

-set system dns resolver to use the dns resolver provided by lokinet, make sure the upstream dns provider that lokinet uses for non lokinet gtlds is set as desired (see lokinet.ini `[dns]` section)
+Set system dns resolver to use the dns resolver provided by lokinet.
+Make sure the upstream dns provider that lokinet uses for non lokinet gtlds is set as desired (see lokinet.ini `[dns]` section).

-configure exit traffic provider if you want to tunnel ip traffic via lokinet, by default this is off as we cannot provide a sane defualt that makes everyone happy. to enable an exit node, see lokinet.ini `[network]` section, add multiple `exit-node=exitaddrgoeshere.loki` lines for each endpoint you want to use for exit traffic. each `exit-node` entry will be used to randomly stripe across per IP you are sending to.
+Configure exit traffic provider if you want to tunnel IP traffic via lokinet, by default this is off as we cannot provide a sane default that makes everyone happy.
+To enable an exit node, see lokinet.ini `[network]` section, add multiple `exit-node=exitaddrgoeshere.loki` lines for each endpoint you want to use for exit traffic.
+Each `exit-node` entry will be used to randomly stripe across per IP you are sending to.

-note: per flow (ip+proto/port) isolation is trivial on a technical level but currently not implemented at this time.
+Note: per flow (IP+proto/port) isolation is trivial on a technical level but currently not implemented at this time.

 # Can I run lokinet on a soho router